 It is also worth remembering that, in older reckoning, Lì Chūn was once regarded as the beginning of the year itself.
 Before Chinese New Year became the social and festive turning point, the solar cycle held greater authority.
-Even today, systems like Bāzì still count the year from Lì Chūn, a reminder that the calendar we celebrate and the calendar the heavens follow are not always the same.
+Even today, systems like Bāzì still count the year from Lì Chūn, which is a reminder that the calendar we celebrate and the calendar the heavens follow are very seldom in sync.

-So at 5.02am on 04 February 2026, nothing dramatic will happen.
-But I’ll be doing what I’ve done every year: filling my rice bucket to the brim and sticking a fresh chūn (春) character on its side.
-It’s a small, habitual act, done without ceremony.
+So at 4.02am 5.02am on 04 February 2026, nothing dramatic will happen in my life.
+But I’ll be doing what I’ve been doing every year: filling my rice bucket to the brim and sticking a fresh chūn (春) character on its side.
+It’s a small, habitual act done without ceremony and always by myself.
 By that measure, before the firecrackers of Chinese New Year sound on the 17th of February, the new year will already have begun for me.

 Li Chun, 2025